agupta88ccs/Robot-Arm/README.md

 ### Description
 Our goal is to make a robot arm that can write/draw. we will do this using a SCARA arm.
 The gif below is an example of what we would want our arm to do.
 Our robot arm will use 3 servos.
 2 of them will be to move it in the x and y directions and the third wil move it up and down to be able to take the pencil/pen off the paper.
 We will most likely use a button to make it start writing.

+### Stated Problem:
+Make a Scara Arm write "Hello"

+### Possible Solutions
+* Scara arm reader
+* X - Y coordinate array?
+* talk to max
+* just make it write hello only, using an array
+* more ideas here:

+### Solution picked, and why:
+Tell us why the others were rejected.
+You can do that in the list above, like in parentheses or something (too much trig, needs a 2nd arm, etc).
+Tell us which you picked and why.

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5b/SCARA_right.gif" width="300" height="300" />

 This image shows almost exactly what we want our arm to do. the only difference is that ours will have a third servo to be able to pick the pecil up.